 5 – Take a lot of stops, gone are the days where you can bomb from Bristol to Birmingham in 2 hours with no motorway stops.
 Them service stations you used to drive on past happy in the knowledge you would be home in a few hours, well you need them now.
 The kids will need air and need out of their car seats, the dog will need a wee and to bark at half the population at Micheal wood services and you, well you will take the few minutes sitting on the toilet as a welcome break from the chaos of the car, oh and you can grab a coffee.
 We had to stop 3 times on a trip down to Norfolk recently, a journey which took us 7 hours!
 We stopped to change the girls, feed them, let the dog go for a little walk, eat some lunch and to up our caffeine intake.

 6 – Prepare all bottles before you leave and take extra just incase you get stuck in traffic.
 I made up 4 bottles for each twin on our Norfolk trip, so if we got stuck in traffic, I had the girls food ready.
 And thank god I did since we were stuck in a constant traffic jam!
-I didn’t have to stress and worry about how I was gonna boil water and make the bottles I had them all ready.
+I didn’t have to stress and worry about how I was going to boil water and make the bottles I had them all ready.

 7 – Be adaptable and ready for change.
 So you have finally got past the traffic jam and made it to the service station, you wrestle your twins inside the baby change to find what can only be described as a ‘dirty protest’ has taken place.
 So be adaptable.
-I wasn’t gonna change my girls in the filth of that baby change facility, so I changed them on the passenger seat of my car.
+I wasn’t going to change my girls in the filth of that baby change facility, so I changed them on the passenger seat of my car.
 Which also wasn’t a great idea, (thank god for leather seats) my daughter pissed all over our car seat.
 But it was better than changing her in filth.
 So be prepared for change and to think on your feet, which been a twin parent im sure is something your used to.

 8 – Plan your route, have a sat nav, and a map as a back up.
 You do not want to be lost with screaming twins and a dog in the car, that will lead to screaming at each other, probably a divorce and perhaps the need for counselling.
 Get your sat nav revved up and set to your destination before you pile all the family in the car.
 And fill the fuel tank the day before you don’t need to be stuck in the queue for petrol paying sky-high prices on a motor way services because your running on fumes.